Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Privacy-Utility-Efficiency Interplay

-\textbf{Takeaway:} DP offers a reasonable privacy-utility trade-off and is less susceptible to learning sensitive data.
+\textbf{Takeaway:} DP-SGD offers a reasonable privacy-utility trade-off and is less susceptible to learning sensitive data.
 Increasing noise rates lead to poor utility across all models.
-Convergence with DP is not guaranteed, particularly in larger models such as Llama2.
+Convergence with DP-SGD is not guaranteed, particularly in larger models such as Llama2.
 The privacy gains come at the cost of efficiency.
-Additionally, fine-tuning with DP leads to quick decline in the benchmark performance.
+Additionally, fine-tuning with DP-SGD leads to quick decline in the benchmark performance.
 The degree of measures along the \textit{tradeoff, knowledge retention, and efficiency} are:

 Utility-privacy trade-offs: \textit{moderate} \\ Retention of base performance: \textit{poor} \\ Efficiency: \textit{poor}